 This test is similar to Type Cover test with the only exception that here the integrated keyboard in the Surface Book base is tested rather than the Type Cover.
 Users must note that this test is only applicable to Surface Book and requires that the Surface Book be docked to the keyboard.

-Under Battery tests, there are 4 different tests as mentioned below.
+Under Battery tests, there are four different tests as mentioned below.

 Discrete graphics (dGPU) test